 Lancaster, PA—Building a brand name isn’t just for big businesses with big budgets.
 Boostpoint has launched the open beta stage of its ad solution, which empowers local businesses to grow their brands through simple, consistent, and cost-effective digital advertisements.

 Is winter content for your roofing company as dry as a real Christmas tree on New Year’s Day?
 Keeping marketing fresh isn’t always easy for most businesses, especially if you’re managing a small team that juggles big to-do lists.
 Dig into these winter season roofing content ideas!

 Reduce cleanup time.
 Spend less on labor.
 Earn more referrals.

-You can see how the Equipter RB4000 fits into your vision to grow a profitable roof replacement business.
-Now it’s time to invest in an RB4000, and put it to work on your jobsites.
-And, for some roofers, the first step is learning more about financing roofing equipment.
+You see how the Equipter RB4000 fits into your vision to grow a profitable roof replacement business.
+Now it’s time to invest in an RB4000, and put it to work on your job sites.
+And, for some business owners, the first step is learning more about financing equipment for their roofing jobs.

 Should you buy an Equipter RB4000 or RB2000?
 At first glance, the units look fairly similar, but there are important differences to consider before you invest in one of these productivity-raising debris control tools.
 Download our quick reference guide or read on for more details.

 How will the RB4000 help you grow your business?
 You’d like to find out, and maybe you've already checked out our Buyer’s Guide, but you're still not sure whether renting or buying is the right call.
 Download our quick reference infographic or read on to learn a few key factors to consider.

 Stay competitive.
 Stay profitable.
 If you’re going to lead your rental company to long-term success, you need to stock the equipment contractors want and need to do their jobs efficiently and profitably.